 - You have to give your own talk!

-After you decide what you must attend, have some fun deciding what else you want to see.
-Read the session descriptions during your open time blocks to determine if any are interesting or given by a mentor or favorite scientist.
-Keep a list of these sessions, but don’t stress about definitively picking one over another.
-Conversations with other attendees may help you decide—or influence you to attend something you had not considered.
+After you decide what you must attend, have fun deciding what else to attend.
+During your open time blocks, review the session descriptions to determine which are interesting or given by a mentor or favorite scientist.
+Keep a list of these sessions, but don’t stress about picking one over another.
+Conversations with other attendees may help you decide, or influence you to attend something you had not considered.
 Another strategy is to find a buddy to attend a different session in the same time slot.
 Then meet up afterward to share feedback.